ISABROTHER/raggawebsite/README.md

 ## Customization

 ### Branding
-- Update MP name and details in `Header.tsx` and `Footer.tsx`
+- Update candidate name and details in `Header.tsx` and `Footer.tsx`
-- Replace logo with official MP photo/constituency logo
+- Replace "JD" logo placeholder with actual candidate photo/logo
 - Modify color scheme in Tailwind config if needed

 ### Content
 - Sample data is included in `supabase-schema.sql`
-- Use the admin dashboard to add/edit events and projects
+- Use the admin dashboard to add/edit events and blog posts
 - Update biography and achievements in `About.tsx`
-- Add assemblymen details through the database
+- Modify policy positions in the database

-- Update constituency-specific information
+### Stripe Integration
+To enable donations:
+1. Create a Stripe account
+2. Get your API keys
+3. Implement Stripe Checkout or Payment Element
+4. Update the donate section in `Volunteer.tsx`

 ## Deployment